segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 > info ""
 > When [destination filters](/docs/connections/destinations/destination-filters/) are configured and an event doesn't pass the filter, your function won't be invoked.

-Default source code template includes all of them, but feel free to use only functions you need and skip the ones you don't.
+The default source code template includes handlers for all event types, but feel free to use only functions you need and skip the ones you don't.
 Destination function can define handlers for each message type in the [Segment spec](/docs/connections/spec/):

 - `onIdentify`